MinaMedhatKamel/MovieApp/README.md

   - Load the data from discovery API and display them in a gridview.
   - display the image, title, and the year of the movie.
   - on click on any item, it navigates to the details screen.
-  - add the infinity scrolling with paging functionality to the list
+  - add the infinity scrolling with paging functionality to the list.
   - <img width="200" alt="image" src="https://user-images.githubusercontent.com/10800558/174817062-01321055-7af5-4c9b-8818-d184f3417502.png">
 - Details screen:
   - display the details of the movie by calling the details Api.